gemmen29/React-capstone/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Covid Tracker

-> One paragraph statement about the project.
+> This is a project to get all covid cases from all over the world that built
+> with react, redux and fetch API.

 ![screenshot](./app_screenshot.png)